apify/apify-docs-v2/sources/platform/tutorials/run_actor_and_retrieve_data_via_api.md

 Unless you used the [synchronous call](#synchronous-flow) mentioned above, you will have to make one additional request to the API to retrieve the data.

-The **run info** JSON also contains the IDs of the default [dataset](../storage/dataset.md) that are allocated separately for each run, which is usually everything you need.
+The **run info** JSON also contains the IDs of the default [dataset](../storage/dataset.md) and [key-value store](../storage/key_value_store.md) that are allocated separately for each run, which is usually everything you need.
 The fields are called `defaultDatasetId` and `defaultKeyValueStoreId`.

 #### Retrieving a dataset {#retrieve-a-dataset}

-> If you are scraping products, or any list of items with similar fields, the [dataset](https://docs.apify.com/storage/dataset) should be your storage of choice.
+> If you are scraping products, or any list of items with similar fields, the [dataset](/platform/storage/dataset) should be your storage of choice.
 Don't forget though, that dataset items are immutable.
 This means that you can only add to the dataset, and not change the content that is already inside it.

 Retrieving the data from a dataset is simple.
 Just send a GET request to the [**Get items**](/api/v2#/reference/datasets/item-collection/get-items) endpoint and pass the `defaultDatasetId` into the URL.
 For a GET request to the default dataset, no token is needed.